 Your sleep patterns and any past treatments for fatigue are also useful information to share with your healthcare team.

 Treatments for Fatigue

-Physical activity (walking, swimming, yoga, resistance training), stress reduction and psychosocial support (counseling and coping strategies) can help reduce fatigue and increase your energy levels.
+- Psychosocial interventions: Studies suggest that interventions which reduce stress and increase psychosocial support (counseling, stress management, coping strategies) can help reduce fatigue and increase energy levels

 Take Care of Yourself

 Here are some suggestions that may help patients with CRF improve their own well-being.